go-aah/website/content/features.md

   * Fire the `aah run` and forget the terminal.
 You can focus on your code and refresh the browser to see your changes.
   * Still lot of improvements can come-in; in-terms of formatted error display, watch files optimization, etc. So keep me posted on your issues.
 Gradually I will bring improvements :)

+### Centralized Error Handling

+aah provides centralized error handling for your application.
+Framework utilizes this error handler across for all the HTTP error responses.
+Refer to [documentation]({{aah_docs_domain_url}}/centralized-error-handler.html).

 <center>**Happy coding!
 Spread the word of `aah`, the web framework for Go.
 Thank you!**</center>